 Location: Death Valley National Park, California

-With Lance Keimig and Tom Paiva
+With Lance Keimig

-Cost: $1295 Pay in full by October 15, and save $100
+Pay in full when you register by September 1, and save $100

-This is an advanced class for those looking to expand your photographic horizons, recharge your creative batteries, share ideas with friends and colleagues, and to go home with some exciting images from this unique landscape.
+This class is for those looking to expand your photographic horizons, recharge your creative batteries, share ideas with friends and colleagues, and to go home with some exciting images from this unique landscape.
 We’ll create individual goals for each participant, and encourage you to blur the lines between night and day, consider why you photograph at night, and to make images that are as far removed from postcard views as possible.
 Collaboration is a great way to make new discoveries and new friends, and will be a part of the experience.
 Working through image ideas and lighting together is a fun and rewarding process, and can help give you that kick in the pants you’ve been looking for.
 Locations may include the famous Racetrack Playa, Rhyolite, the Mesquite Sand Dunes, charcoal kilns, Badwater Salt Flats.
 Discoveries await.

-Food and Lodging
+Food and Lodging- being updated

 Death Valley is located in eastern California, 2.5 hours west of Las Vegas, NV.
 There are several ways of getting there.
 If you will be flying, fly into Las Vegas and take this route.
 Here are route recommendations for those coming from Los Angeles or from San Francisco.
 Shooting in remote locations means long drives both before and after shooting hours, so expect some late nights.
 One night in particular will require an almost 2 hour drive on a rough road.
 We expect to carpool to this location and take a few vehicles as possible.
 (We promise, it’s worth it!)